What is Product Management?

 Product management has become an increasingly prevalent role but what exactly does it entail?
 Read this guide to find out more about the industry and tips for breaking in.

-Posted May 9, 2024
+Posted November 7, 2024

 Table of Contents

-What Does a Product Manager Actually Do?
+What Does A Product Manager Actually Do?

 PMs are hired, in part, because of their expertise in a certain industry and product.
 This is necessary because it allows them to see the entire lifecycle of a product and plan accordingly.
 They need a solid understanding of the competition, market innovation, major players, and the industry’s financial health.
 This is also important because they’re better able to preempt and respond to customer feedback, both positive and negative.